 This guide shows you various methods to find out the battery capacity of your Android smartphone.
 We will also discuss which apps are draining your phone’s battery most and how you can extend the battery life.

-You can find all information about your Android smartphones such as battery capacity, Android version, kernel version, build number, IMEI number and more in the about section of the phone settings.
+You can find all information about your Android device such as battery capacity, Android version, kernel version, build number, IMEI number and more in the About section of its phone settings.
 Here’s a step-by-step guide –

 - First, open Settings app in your phone.

 Another simple way to find out the battery capacity of your Android phone is by searching its specifications on Google.
-If you know the model name of your phone, simply search it on Google and visit any of the trusted websites to check the specifications of the phone.
+Open your preferred web browser and visit the Google website.

-Find battery capacity on Android using AccuBattery app
+Method 3: Find battery capacity using AccuBattery app

 AccuBattery is an app for Android that will show you all the battery information of your phone such as battery usage, battery capacity (mAh), battery health & more.
 You can also find out the charging speed of your phone.